automl/SMAC3/docs/advanced_usage/1_components.rst

     Depending on the multi-objective algorithm, the values for the runhistory encoder might differ each time the surrogate model is trained.
 Let's take ParEGO for example:
-    Everytime a new configuration is sampled (see ConfigSelector), the objective weights are updated).
-Therefore, the scaralized values are different and the acquisition maximizer might return completely different configurations.
+    Everytime a new configuration is sampled (see ConfigSelector), the objective weights are updated.
+Therefore, the scalarized values are different and the acquisition maximizer might return completely different configurations.

 :ref:`RunHistory<smac.runhistory.runhistory>`